alex-straw/zk-broadcasting-app/README.md

 ### InitialisePool.js

-This will be perform the trusted-setup for the zk-SNARK - which in future will be done by the server.
+This will perform the trusted-setup for the zk-SNARK - which in future will be done by the server.
 All toxic waste should be deleted immediately.

 This gets the keys necessary for users to generate proofs (client side).